• Home

 PlanetP: using gossiping to build content addressable peer-to-peer information sharing communities Cuenca-Acuna et al Proc.
 12th IEEE International Symposium on High Performance Distributed Computing

-Peersearch: Efficient information retrieval in peer-to-peer networks Chunqiang Tang et al In Proceedings of HotNets?-I, ACM SIGCOMM
+Peersearch: Efficient information retrieval in peer-to-peer networks Chunqiang Tang et al In Proceedings of HotNets-I, ACM SIGCOMM

 Distributed object location in a dynamic network Kirsten Hildrum et al SPAA '02: Proceedings of the fourteenth annual ACM symposium on Parallel algorithms and architectures